On quantization and the classical variational principle for the metric mean dimension: Proof of Theorem

 \subsection{Acknowledgments}

 Gustavo Pessil is grateful to Prof. Yonatan Gutman for his mentoring at IMPAN.
-The authors thank Adam \'Spiewak and Chunlin Liu for insightful comments about this work.
-Maria Carvalho was partially supported by CMUP, member of LASI, which is financed by national funds through FCT – Fundação para a Ciência e a Tecnologia, I.P., under the project with the reference UID/00144/2025 and DOI https://doi.org/10.54499/UID/00144/2025.
+The authors thank Adam \'Spiewak, Chunlin Liu and Rui Yang for insightful comments on this work.
+Maria Carvalho was partially supported by CMUP, member of LASI, which is financed by national funds through FCT – Fundação para a Ciência e a Tecnologia, I.P., under the project UID/00144/2025, https://doi.org/10.54499/UID/00144/2025.